Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Toric vector bundles over a discrete valuation ring

 \begin{definition} A \emph{toric vector bundle over $\X$} is a $T$-linearized vector bundle $\E$ over $\X$.
 A toric vector bundle is the same as a $T$-linearized locally free sheaf of constant rank $\O_\X$-modules on $\X$.
 By a \emph{morphism} of toric vector bundles over $\X_\Sigma$ we mean a torus equivariant morphism of vector bundles.
-Toric vector bundles over $\X_\Sigma$ and their morphisms form a category. \end{definition}
+Toric vector bundles over $\X$ and their morphisms form a category. \end{definition}

 We refer the reader to \cite[Definition 1.6]{Mumford-GIT} for the definition of a $T$-linearization of a vector bundle on a $T$-scheme (the definition in the above mentioned reference is for line bundles but the same works for vector bundles as well).
-In short, a $T$-linearization of $\E$ is a lifting of action of $T$ on $\X$ to an action of $T$ on $\E$ by morphisms of vector bundles. \begin{assumption} We assume that the fan $\Sigma$ is determined by the polyhedral complex $\Sigma_1$.
-That is, each cone in $\Sigma$ is a cone over a polyhedron in $\Sigma_1$ or a face of such cone.
-Geometrically, the assumption says that every $T_K$-orbit in the generic fiber $\X_\eta$ extends to the special fiber $\X_o$, that is, its closure intersects $\X_o$.
-In particular, if $\Sigma$ is a complete polyhedral complex this condition is satisfied. \end{assumption}
+In short, a $T$-linearization of $\E$ is a lifting of action of $T$ on $\X$ to an action of $T$ on $\E$ by morphisms of vector bundles.

-Under the above assumption (Assumption \ref{ass-fan}) in this section we give a classification of toric vector bundles over $\X$ in terms of piecewise affine maps from $\Sigma_1$ to $\tilde{\B}_\aff(E)$, the extended Bruhat-Tits buildings of $\GL(E)$, for finite dimensional $K$-vector spaces $E$.
+In this section we give a classification of toric vector bundles over $\X$ in terms of piecewise linear maps from the fan $\Sigma$ to $\tilde{\B}(E)$, the total Bruhat-Tits building of $\GL(E)$, for finite dimensional $K$-vector spaces $E$.
+When $\Sigma$ is complete, this is the same as a piecewise affine map from the polyhedral complex $\Sigma_1$ to the extended Bruhat-Tits building $\tilde{\B}_\aff(E)$.